brainupdaters/drlm/doc/drlm-release-notes.rst

   * While recommended, It ain't mandatory to use hostname as client_name. (issue #52)

+  * Solved drlm user hardcoded in installclient. (issue #51)

+  * NAGSRV and NAGPORT added in default.conf.

 DRLM Version 2.1.0 (February 2017) - Release Notes
 --------------------------------------------------